mohjaiswal/CashFloInvoiceAutomation/README.md

 ### Skills and Impact
 - Developed keen insights into data-driven strategies in fintech.
-- Contributed to the refinement of supply chain financing processes.
+- Contributed to the refinement of supply chain financing processes
+- Slashed Credit Approval Memorandum generation times by over **60%**.
 - Fostered an environment of efficient financial operations and enhanced client relationships.

 *Disclaimer: All data managed during the internship is confidential and proprietary to CashFlo.*